K8Studio v4.0.0 is here.See what changed

 Connect your cluster in 60 seconds

 Point K8Studio at your kubeconfig.
-No setup scripts, no agents, no permissions to grant.
+It follows the auth flow you already use, without setup scripts, cluster agents, or extra permissions to grant.

 Used by 8,000+ DevOps engineers on macOS, Windows, and Linux.
 Works with EKS, GKE, AKS, K3s, OpenShift, and any kubeconfig-accessible cluster.